mmm/mmm.github.com/cloud/_posts/2012-09-25-linuxplumbers-juju.md

 to what actions you've performed on the environment.
 It's a problem.

-What I recommend now is actually to use _another_ juju environment...  (and no, I'm not paid to promote cloud providers by the instance :) ) a dedicated "control" environment.
+What I recommend now is actually to use _another_ juju environment...  (and no, I'm not paid to promote cloud providers by the instance :) I wish! ) a dedicated "control" environment.
 I bootstrap it, then set up a juju client that controls the main production environment.
 Then set up a shared tmux session that any of the admins for the production environment can use.
 Adding/changing the set of